Watch Janelle Monáe’s Powerful Grammys Time’s Up Speech

-Janelle Monáe gave one of the most impassioned speeches at the 2018 Grammys prior to her introducing Kesha’s performance of “Praying.”
+Janelle Monáe gave one of the most impassioned speeches at the 2018 Grammys prior to introducing Kesha’s performance of “Praying.”

 While many attendees were wearing white roses in support of the Time’s Up movement, she explicitly called it out by name, first expressing her solidarity with other women in the industry.
 “To those who would dare try and silence us, we offer you two words: time’s up,” she said.
 “We say time’s up for pay inequality, discrimination or harassment of any kind, and the abuse of power.”